 The primary outcome measure was the support for UHC scale, adapted from Shen & Labouff (2013), measured both pre and post-test.
 The scale was comprised of 4 items measuring support for UHC, which were averaged after reverse scoring the third item (e.g. “Access to medical care and insurance is a basic, inherent right of man”).
-Each item was measured on a 7 point Likert scale from 1 (strongly disagree) to 7 (strongly agree); see Appendix B for item wording.
+Each item was measured on a 7-point Likert scale from 1 (strongly disagree) to 7 (strongly agree); see Appendix B for item wording.